-- (2) The CSA takes the view that a clearing agency that is systemically important to a jurisdiction's capital markets, or that is not subject to comparable regulation by another regulatory body, will generally be recognized by a securities regulatory authority.
+(2) (2) The CSA takes the view that a clearing agency that is systemically important to a jurisdiction's capital markets, or that is not subject to comparable regulation by another regulatory body, willwould generally need to be recognized by a securities regulatory authority.
 A securities regulatory authority may consider the systemic importance of a clearing agency to its capital markets based on the following list of guiding factors: value and volume of transactions processed, cleared and settled by the clearing agency; risk exposures (particularly credit and liquidity) of the clearing agency to its participants; complexity of the clearing agency; and centrality of the clearing agency with respect to its role in the market, including its substitutability, relationships, interdependencies and interactions.
-The list of guiding factors is non-exhaustive, and no single factor described above will be determinative in an assessment of systemic importance.
-A securities regulatory authority retains the ability to consider additional quantitative and qualitative factors as may be relevant and appropriate.
-The list of guiding factors are guided and quantitative and appropriate. - (3) Because of the approach described in subsection 2.0(2) of this CP, a securities regulatory authority may require a foreign-based clearing agency to be recognized if the clearing agency's proposed business activities in the local jurisdiction are systemically important to the jurisdiction's capital markets, even if it is already subject to comparable regulation in its home jurisdiction.
-In such circumstances, the recognition decision would focus on key areas that pose material risks to the jurisdiction's market and rely, where appropriate, on the current regulatory requirements and processes to which the entity is already subject in its home jurisdiction.
-Terms and conditions of a recognition decision that require a foreign clearing agency to report information to a Canadian securities regulatory authority may vary among foreign clearing agencies.
-Among other factors, they will depend on whether Canadian securities regulatory authorities have entered into an agreement or memorandum of understanding with the home regulator for sharing information and cooperation.
+The list of guiding factors is